Pierce-Tamburini/SkyWrapper/README.md

 ### SkyWrapper.query(objectName)

-Primary high-level interface.
-Finds the object and returns a complete structured profile in a single call.
+Primary function (most useful).
+Finds the object and returns a relevant profile in one call.

 ```javascript
 var data = SkyWrapper.query("M42");